My father woke me by kicking my door open. The wood planks reverberated but held together through the recoil.

 “Can’t you ever get up with the sun, boy?” he asked, not intending on getting an answer, so I didn’t give one.
 “Can’t you hear the gunfire?
 There’s a battle going on over beyond the ridge.
 Let’s go before it ends, and bring some food with you.”

 I slowly rolled over and sat up.
 I could faintly hear the gunfire he mentioned and adrenaline chased the sleep from my limbs.
-I pulled on my trousers and boots and wrapped what was left of the last deer in a cloth and shoved it in a bag before taking off through the door.
+I pulled on my trousers and boots and wrapped what was left of last night’s deer meat in a cloth and shoved it in a bag before taking off through the door.

 He always talked about how everything got split.
 How things that were simple turned into a right and wrong.
-How nobody could force us to change our lifestyles just because they wanted live their own certain way.
+How nobody could force us to change our lifestyles just because they wanted to live their own certain way.
 He always talked about how in a few years I’d be old enough to fight.
 How he’d walk me into town to sign up.
 He never talked about fighting himself unless it was in the bar.